Setting Up Book Metadata

 Description Formula

-Paragraph 1: Hook + situation
+- Paragraph 1: Hook + situation

-Paragraph 2: Conflict + stakes
+- Paragraph 2: Conflict + stakes

-Paragraph 3: Emotional appeal + call to action
+- Paragraph 3: Emotional appeal + call to action

-Optional: Series info, awards, reader quotes
+- Optional: Series info, awards, reader quotes

 Common Metadata Mistakes

-- ❌ ALL CAPS titles
+- ALL CAPS titles or random capitalization

-- ❌ Starting with "This book is about..."
+- Starting description with "This book is about..."

-- ❌ Spoiling major plot points
+- Spoiling major plot points

-- ❌ Choosing irrelevant categories for visibility
+- Choosing irrelevant categories for visibility

-- ❌ Being too broad ("Fiction")
+- Being too broad ("Fiction") instead of specific

 Updating Metadata